besarp/jmg2/README.md

 # React Data Presentation App

 This React application presents data in a visually appealing format with proper separation and color usage.
-The project includes modern UI techniques to enhance user experience.

 ## Features